One of the most satisfying and effective paper crafting techniques is heat embossing.

 - Plug in the heat tool and set it aside so it is ready

 - Take the jar of powder and pour it all over the stamped image.
 The ink will be sticky and catch hold of the powder.
-(Be generous with the powder - you will get most of it back!
+Be generous with the powder - you will get most of it back!
 Be sure to keep your powder on the folded paper so you can easily collect it to return it to the bottle without it being contaminated with bits of fluff and dust.

-7. Pick up the stamped image with the tweezers and pour the excess powder into the tray or onto the folder
+7. Pick up the stamped image with the tweezers and pour the excess powder into the tray or onto the fold.

-8. Flick the image with your finger a few times to remove all of the excess powder, catching it on the folder or tray
+8. Flick the back of the image with your finger a few times to remove all of the excess powder, catching it on the folder or tray.

 11. This is the amazing part!
 Pick up the stamped image with your tweezers or hold it down with say, a wooden meat skewer so it won't get blown away by the heat tool and apply heat to the image with the heat tool.
 Hold the tool about 2cms (1/2") away from the image, or even a bit higher.

 I just love watching the powder melt!